+Making a difference... one Child at a time.

-This Act would also help more parents access the CCAP program by eliminating the cumbersome requirement that parents must participate in the Child Support Enforcement program to access CCAP and increase the income eligibility limit.
-Child Care IS essential; without it, parents cannot go to work and improve their circumstances.
-We should make it easier to come to obtain care.
+Child Care IS Essential.
+Without it, parents cannot go to work and improve their circumstances.
+We should make it easier to obtain care.

 Instead, despite growing recognition that child care is necessary for workers and the economy to function, Rhode Island's investment in child care has dropped significantly in the last 18 years, and the number of enrolled children has also fallen dramatically.
 As we continue to learn the impacts of the COVID-19 pandemic, the State should invest significantly in the CCAP program that helps our youngest children start on the right path.

+Thank you for your time and review of this testimony and for your continued efforts to support the children who are the future of our State.

+If you have further questions or need additional information, please contact me at dcaprio@cfsri.org.

+Sincerely,

+David Capus

+David Caprio

+President and CEO